MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 - [Azure Storage usage](gridwich-storage-service.md)
 - [Logging](gridwich-logging.md)

-In developing Gridwich, the team formulated best practices for processing and delivering media assets on Azure.
+The Gridwich solution demonstrates best practices for processing and delivering media assets on Azure.

+## Architecture

 Although the Gridwich system is media-specific, the message processing and eventing framework can apply to any stateless event processing workflow.

-## Gridwich sandwiches
+### Gridwich sandwiches

 Gridwich architecture features two *sandwiches* that address the requirements of asynchronous event processing and infrastructure as code: